nicky-nym/nicky-nym.github.io/index.md

   - gyms & laundromats
   - dentists & doctors
   - libraries & museums
-  - [long tail](#glossary:long-tail) destinations (aka _That One Unusual Thing_ that most people wouldn't care about, but that you really want to go to)
+  - [long tail](#glossary:long-tail) destinations &mdash; including _That One Unusual Thing_ that most people wouldn't care about, but that you really want to go to:
     - a monthly Renaissance Faire meetup
     - a weekly Burning Man art car workshop
     - a maker space with an Atomic Force Microscope
     - etc.

-### <a name="resilient"></a>Durable, reliable & resilient
+### <a name="durable"></a>Durable, reliable & resilient

-By striving for simplicity, these new designs simply avoid using lots of "fragile" technologies, like elevators and traffic lights.
+By striving for simplicity, these new designs avoid using lots of "fragile" technologies, like elevators and traffic lights.

 * **Durable** & **reliable**
   * The impossible design is a more reliable design, because it has fewer parts that can break, and fewer parts that need power sources.
 It has a transportation system that can be run by human power alone, if necessary.
 That's one of the advantages of getting rid of all the traffic lights, buses, subway cars, automobiles, taxis, elevators, escalators, delivery drones, etc.